 From face painting to candy and gifts, Easter is full of surprises and delights for children.
 While the big basket full of goodies is a pretty big hint that the Easter Bunny came, there are a number of other ways you can subtly let your children know that the Easter Bunny paid a visit.

-Setting the Scene and Leaving Clues
+Set the Scene and Leave Clues

 One of the best ways to help your children maintain their early childhood belief in the Easter Bunny is to get them engaged in the story.
-Like with Santa Claus at Christmas, you can read an Easter book or watch an Easter movie.
-After you've explained who the Easter Bunny is, have your kids leave out a carrot and some water for the bunny the night before the holiday.
+As with Santa Claus at Christmas, you can read an Easter book or watch an Easter movie.
+After you've explained who the Easter Bunny is, have your kids leave a carrot and some water out for the bunny the night before the holiday.
 Nibble off the carrot tip while everyone's sleeping.

 Celebrating With Older Children

 For even older children, consider asking a friend or family member to wear a bunny costume and hop through your yard at a certain time.
-Make sure your kids are looking out the window and your bunny has a quick escape route.
-For extra points, ask your friend to drop a few eggs or chocolates so that the kids have something tangible to "prove" they saw the bunny.
+Make sure your kids are looking out the window and that your bunny has a quick escape route.
+For extra points, ask your friend to drop a few eggs or chocolates so the kids have something tangible to prove they saw the bunny.

-Other Ways to Spice Up Easter
+More Ways to Spice Up Easter